How GET Works

 - Units can be purchased in whole or partial amounts, from 1 to 500 units per student.

-- You can use the monetary value of your units to attend nearly any public or private university, community college or vocational school in the country.
+- You can use the monetary value of your units to attend nearly any public or private university, community college or technical school in the country.

 - The monetary value remains the same wherever you use GET, so if your school costs more than UW or WSU, you apply the units you have and pay the difference.
 If it costs less, you can also use units to pay for room and board, books or other higher education costs.